 There are two ways to hold the hook.

-A. Hold the hook between your index finger and thumb the way you hold a pencil.
-This method, which uses your wrist, is most often used when working with thread or lightweight yarns.
+A. Hold the hook between your index finger and thumb the way you hold pencil.
+This method, which uses your wrist, is most often used when working with thread of light-weight yarns.

 B. Hold the hook between your index finger and thumb the way you hold a knife to spread butter or cut meat.
 This method, which uses your shoulder muscles, is most often used when working with yarn.

 Note: Whether you are crocheting with thread of yarn, use the method which is the most comfortable for you.
 There are no hard and fast rules about which method is correct.